How we use satellite data

 The Bureau is the South Asia-Pacific coordinator for the World Meteorological Organization (WMO)'s Direct Broadcast Network.

-DBNet is part of WMO's Space Programme.
+DBNet is part of the WMO's Space Programme.
 It aims to provide numerical weather prediction centres around the world with polar satellite products that have low data latency.
 This means that the products must arrive at all centres within 15–30 minutes after instrument sensing.

 Our satellite receiving stations contribute data to this international effort.